 Enjoy Insta Pot beets in beet salad with goat cheese, or as a hearty side dish to weeknight meals.

-Beets get a bad rep since they are one of those vegetables that take such a long time to cook.
-But because they are so nutritious and light on calories, I am always looking for ways to incorporate this healthy root vegetable into our meal plans.
+Beets get a bad rep because they are a vegetable that takes a long time to cook.
+But because they are so nutritious, I always look for ways to incorporate this healthy root vegetable into our meal plans.

 Enter Instant Pot Beets!